Russell Shiells, contemporary artist, Melbourne.

 The spiritual heart of this country is an alien environment to the new immigrant, desert country, a place where ancient Uluru stands majestically over a strange land.
 There is a disconnect between the old and new inhabitants exemplified in their relationship with the land: the old inhabitants belonged to the land, the immigrants believed the land belonged to them.

-The stern, industrious immigrant from Scotland, my great great grandfather, is quite out of place here, a foreigner in a foreign land.
+The stern, industrious immigrant from Scotland, my great grandfather, is quite out of place here, a foreigner in a foreign land.
 He has come to this country with his tools of trade in his sea trunk.
 Caledonian Games, music, art, customs, dress sense, religion and sensibility are all imported with him too.

 He treasures his memories of Scotland, but he will he will never see his native country, his homeland, again.